 11. Close the SQL Management Studio.

-12. On the Slave server start the Print Spooler service and SafeCom service
+12. On the secondary server start the Print Spooler service and SafeCom service

-(if the slave is clustered, use the Cluster Administrator to take the Print Spooler and SafeCom service online)
+(if the secondary is clustered, use the Cluster Administrator to take the Print Spooler and SafeCom service online)

-13. In SafeCom Administrator, enable collection of offline tracking in the server settings for the Master server.
+13. In SafeCom Administrator, enable collection of offline tracking in the server settings for the primary server.
 Tracking tab.